-PNC Financial PNC reported positive earnings surprise of 5% in third-quarter 2019.
-Earnings per share of $2.94 surpassed the Zacks Consensus Estimate of $2.80.
-Further, the bottom line reflects a 4.3% jump from the prior-year quarter’s reported figure.
+PNC Financial PNC pulled off third-quarter 2020 positive earnings surprise of 62% on prudent expense management.
+Earnings per share of $3.39 surpassed the Zacks Consensus Estimate of $2.09.
+Also, the figure was 15% higher than the prior-year level.

-Total revenues for the reported quarter came in at $4.49 billion, climbing 3% year over year.
-Additionally, the top-line figure surpassed the Zacks Consensus Estimate of $4.40 billion.
+Total revenues for the reported quarter came in at $4.28 billion, up 1% year over year.
+The top line surpassed the Zacks Consensus Estimate of $3.97 billion.

-Non-interest income was up 5% year over year to $1.99 billion owing to higher consumer and corporate services income, residential mortgage and other income, partially offset by lower income from asset management and service charges on deposits.
+Non-interest income was up 3% year over year to $1.8 billion on higher asset management, corporate services, residential mortgage and other income.
+This was partially muted by lower income from consumer services and service charges on deposits.

-PNC Financial’s non-interest expenses totaled $2.62 billion, flaring up 1% from the year-ago figure.
-This surge primarily stemmed from rise in almost all components of expenses, partly offset by lower other and personnel costs.
+PNC Financial’s non-interest expenses totaled $2.53 billion, down 4% from the year-ago figure.
+This decline primarily resulted from the fall in marketing and other costs, partly offset by higher personnel expenses.

 Steady Capital Position

-PNC Financial displayed an impressive performance during the September-end quarter.
-Improving lending scenario is likely to support its top line in the upcoming period.
-Moreover, the company is well poised to grow on the back of its diverse revenue mix.
+PNC Financial displayed a decent performance during the period under review.
+The company is well poised to grow on the back of its diverse revenue mix.
 It remains on track to execute its strategic goals, including technology initiatives, which bodes well for the long term.
-Rise in expenses and provisions, nevertheless, remain concerns.
+Also, controlled expenses are a tailwind.